jpiechura/computational-genomics-playground/README.md

 ```

 ### Create required containers
-The repo uses publically available containers where possible for ease of use, but two containers must be built specifically for this pipeline.
+The repo uses publicly available containers where possible for ease of use, but two containers must be built specifically for this pipeline.
 I plan to host them publicly in the future.
 For now, create these two containers with the below commands executed from the base directory of the repo:

 ```bash
 DOCKER_BUILDKIT=1 docker buildx build \